wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 = Can I use shortcodes inside widget text? =

 Yes, you can.
 Just include [hupso] anywhere in widget text area and share buttons will be displayed there.

+= Can I set title and url as shortcode parameters? =

+Yes.
+Include this shortcodes anywhere inside post's text or inside text widget: [hupso title="My title" url="http://www.hupso.com/share/"].
+Replace title and url with your title and your url.
+You can also set only one of the parameters like this: [hupso title="My title"] or like this [hupso url="http://www.hupso.com/share/"].

 = How can I display share buttons only inside widget and not under posts? =